Michael (Michael Jackson album): Composition

+Musically, Michael contains a mixture of styles, including R&B, pop, rock, dance, hip hop, funk and gospel.
+Thematically, the album features "inspirational, uplifting anthems" and "melodic, sweetly sung ballads" alongside more pointed songs levelling criticism at the news media, Hollywood and society in general.
+Jackson wrote or co-wrote five of the seven tracks.

-Michael is composed of R&B, pop, soul and rock songs.
-Five out of the album's seven tracks were written by Michael Jackson on the edition without the disputed tracks.
-The album's full length is 27 minutes 24 seconds and it contains 7 songs on the edition without the disputed tracks.
-Michael opens with "Hold My Hand", the first line in the first verse recites the lyrics "This life don't last forever", and ends with "Much Too Soon", the last line in the last verse recites the lyrics "I guess I learned my lesson much too soon".
-The majority of the songs on the album are songs that were written and recorded during the Invincible era and onwards to the This Is It era.
-The album contains two songs that were written during the Thriller era, "Behind the Mask" and "Much Too Soon".
-The latter features Australian musician Tommy Emmanuel on the guitar.
-The song "(I Like) The Way You Love Me" previously appeared on The Ultimate Collection (2004) with the title "The Way You Love Me" as an unreleased track.
-For Michael, the song has been re-arranged and more vocals have been added.
-The song "Best of Joy" is one of the last that Jackson recorded during his lifetime, having written and recorded it in 2008, one year before his death.
+The majority of the songs on the album were written and recorded during the Invincible (2001) era and onwards to the This Is It (2009) era.
+The album also contains two songs that were written during the Thriller (1982) era: "Behind the Mask" and "Much Too Soon".
+The latter features Australian musician Tommy Emmanuel on guitar.
+The song "(I Like) The Way You Love Me" previously appeared on The Ultimate Collection (2004) as an unreleased track, under the title "The Way You Love Me", but was re-arranged for Michael with additional vocals.
+The song "Best of Joy" is one of the last that Jackson recorded during his lifetime and was rewritten and recorded by him in November 2008 at the Hotel Bel-Air in Los Angeles, California, the year prior to his death.

 Artwork

-The album cover artwork, a 2009 commissioned oil painting by African American artist Kadir Nelson, features two putti (one black, one white) placing a crown on Jackson's head against a mural depicting the images of the singer at different stages in his career.
+The album cover artwork, a 2009 commissioned oil painting by artist Kadir Nelson, features two putti (one black, one white) placing a crown on Jackson's head against a mural depicting the images of the singer at different stages in his career.
 Nelson said that Jackson approached him several years ago to create a project detailing his life and career.
-The project stalled but was revived in 2009 by one of the estate's executors, John McClain, who has worked with Michael's sister Janet during her time at A&M. "Michael wears a golden suit of armor and stares at the viewer as he is crowned by cupids," Nelson said.
+The project stalled but was revived in 2009 by one of the estate's executors, John McClain, who had worked with Michael's sister Janet during her time at A&M. "Michael wears a golden suit of armor and stares at the viewer as he is crowned by cupids," Nelson said.
 "He places his hand over his heart and looks directly at the viewer, a symbol of Jackson's big heart and strong connection to his fans and music.
 A monarch butterfly sits on his shoulder, another symbol of Jackson's metamorphosis as a singer and entertainer, as well as a symbol of royalty.
 His musical history unfolds behind him."
-The original Sony publicity release of the album cover featured the Prince symbol in a bubble next to the tiger's head.
-This sparked discussion on the internet as to whether Prince was involved on any of the new songs.
-The official response from Prince's camp was "No permission was granted" and the symbol has since been removed from the cover on all official Sony websites.
+The original Sony publicity release of the album cover featured the Prince symbol in a bubble next to the tiger's head, which sparked discussion on the internet as to whether Prince was involved with any of the new songs.
+The official response from Prince's camp was "No permission was granted", and the symbol was subsequently removed from the cover on all official Sony websites.